If you've been nurturing your webinar attendees via email, there's a good chance you're stuck.

 Like how a subscriber is 6X more likely to click on an email than a tweet.
 That's higher than the average clickthrough rate of a Google or Facebook ad hovering around 0.90% across all industries.

-And to help you get similar results, you need two things in place: know why you're not getting similar results in your post-webinar email sequence and identify different ways to nurture your leads — which you'll have done by the end of this post.
+And to help you get similar results, you need two things in place: know why you're not getting similar results in your post-webinar email sequence and identify different ways of leads nurturing — which you'll have done by the end of this post.

-Let's start with dissecting your webinar attendees then discuss five ways to nurture your leads post-webinar.
+Let's start with dissecting your webinar attendees then discuss five ways to nurture your qualified leads post-webinar.

 Let's get started.